Welcome to my trip report on Thai Airways to Bangkok!

-I dislike it when someone has to choose the seat besides me when there are other empty row of seats!
+I dislike it when someone has to choose the seat beside me when there are other empty rows of seats!
 I tried to change my seat but the website doesn't allow me to.

 I went to the airport to check-in, get my boarding pass and meet up with Daniel Lim, another aviation enthusiast in Singapore.

 After the short but enjoyable lunch with him, I went to the airside to take some photos.

 Not before long after, I headed to the gate D46 where my aircraft was parking.